 You can configure the password that must be contained in remote control SMS messages.
-Be sure to make a note of the password if you change it from the default.
-Note: If you activate this feature and do not change the password, it is possible that other people may be able to send control messages to your unit.
+Be sure to make a note of the password.
+Note: If you activate this feature and use a weak password, it is possible that other people may be able to send control messages to your unit.